Glossary

 Dover egg beater – a hand operated rotary egg beater patented by the Dover company in 1873.

-Drachms or dram – a unit of weight formerly used by apothecaries, equivalent to 60 grains or one eighth of an ounce.
+Drachms or dram – a unit of weight formerly used by apothecaries, equivalent to 60 grains, one-eighth of an ounce, or three-fourths of a teaspoon.

 Draw – to remove the entrails (internal organs); as to draw a chicken.